buildo/react-cookie-banner/README.md

 # React Cookie Banner

 React Cookie banner which can be dismissed with just a scroll.
-Because fuck EU that's why.
+Because fuck The Cookie Law that's why.

 If you *really* want to annoy your users you can disable this feature (highly discouraged!).